 Erie high school

-Erie high School as a community school
+Erie High as a community school

 Erie High School, part of Erie’s Public Schools, is located at 3325 Cherry St. and became a United Way Community School in 2024.
 The school serves about 2,064 students, with 526 of those being Cyber Students and 952 being Career and Technical Education (CTE) students.
 Erie High School demographics are 90.3% economically disadvantaged, 14.1% English Language Learners, 29.3% receiving special education services, and 2.0% experiencing homelessness.
+Data pulled from Future Ready PA Index.
+All data points feature the most up-to-date publicly available metrics.

 For more information and district resources, visit eriesd.org/eriehigh or check out their Facebook!

-United Way community school director
+United Way community school directors

 Kait Dolak, Family & Community Partnerships

 Kait Dolak brings a strong background in social services, including experience in mental health and higher education, to her role as Community School Director at Erie High.
-She leads the Family and Community Partnership pillar, focusing on strengthening connections between families, students, and community partners.
-Kait works to increase family involvement, build neighborhood support, and foster collaboration with community organizations, ensuring students and their families have the resources and relationships they need.
+She leads the Family and Community Partnerships pillar, focusing on strengthening connections between families, students, and community partners.

 Glen E. Conner Jr. brings leadership, community engagement, and youth development experience to his role as Community School Director at Erie High.
 With a background in workforce management, trauma-informed youth counseling, and after-school programming, he is dedicated to expanding learning and extracurricular opportunities.
-He works closely with students, families, and community partners to develop programs that enhance student engagement and success.

 Shateria Franklin, School Transitions & Life Preparedness

 Shateria Franklin brings expertise in grant administration with the City of Erie, case management, and behavioral support to her role at United Way.
-As Community School Director, she is dedicated to understanding students' needs and providing the support necessary for their transitions into and out of high school.
-She works closely with students and community partners to develop programs that prepare them for life after graduation—whether pursuing higher education or entering the workforce—ensuring they have the resources and guidance to succeed.
+As a Community School Director, she is dedicated to understanding students’ needs and providing the support necessary for their transitions into and out of high school.

 Corporate Partners